 Concept of an ecosystem: Structure and function of an ecosystem - producers - consumers - decomposers - food chains - food webs and ecological pyramids - Types of ecosystem: Introduction - characteristic features: desert ecosystem.
-Biodiversity - value of biodiversity - threats to biodiversity - endangered and endemic species - Conservation of biodiversity: Insitu and ex-situ conservation of biodiversity.
+Biodiversity - value of biodiversity - threats to biodiversity - endangered and endemic species - Conservation of biodiversity: In- situ and ex-situ conservation of a over biodiversity.

-ENVIRONMENTAL POLLUTION
+UNIT III ENVIRONMENTAL POLLUTION